- Roomy interior

 This year, all Siennas come standard with a suite of collision-avoiding tech: automatic emergency braking, adaptive cruise control, lane departure warnings, and automatic high beams.
 Last year, these features were optional (but highly recommended).

-The Sienna continues to come standard with a full complement of airbags, anti-lock brakes, and stability control.
+The Sienna also includes a full complement of airbags, anti-lock brakes, and stability control.

 2018 Toyota Sienna